Takishima/OctoPrint-Enclosure/README.md

 You can test the library by using:

 <pre><code>cd examples
-sudo ./AdafruitDHT.py 2302 4</code></pre>
+sudo ./dht_simpletest.py</code></pre>

-Note that the first argument is the temperature sensor (11, 22, or 2302), and the second argument is the GPIO  that the sensor was connected.
+Note that you may need to edit the file in order to specify the proper GPIO data pin that your sensor is connected to.

 * For the DS18B20 sensor: